CullinNaylor9/Novaflix/README.md

 ## User-Friendly Interface

-Nova is designed with the user in mind.
+Novaflix is designed with the user in mind.
 Its intuitive interface makes it easy to navigate through different genres, discover new movies, and start watching with just a few clicks.

 ## Getting Started ✨

 ### Online Usage 🎉

-Explore Nova online with ease—no setup required.
+Explore Novaflix online with ease—no setup required.
 Just dive in and start watching!

 ### Offline Usage 💾